Open-NET-Libraries/Open.Disposable/README.md

 ### `DisposableBase`

-Simply implement `void OnDispose(bool calledExplicitly)` in order to manage disposal.
+Simply implement `void OnDispose()` in order to manage disposal.

-If `calledExplicitly` is `true`, then the `.Dispose()` method was called by the code.
-If `false`, the class was finalized by the GC.

 > Note: `DisposableBase` exposes a `BeforeDispose` event which will be triggered once just before disposing commences.
 This allows for others to react to this disposal event.
 The `DisposableBase` is still considered 'live' until after the `BeforeDispose` event cycle has completed.

 ### `AsyncDisposableBase`

-Inherits from `DisposableBase`.

-Simply implement `ValueTask OnDisposeAsync(AsyncDisposeMode mode)` in order to manage disposal.
+Simply implement `ValueTask OnDisposeAsync()` in order to manage disposal.

-Dispose accordingly based upon the `AsyncDisposeMode`.

-It is also possible to override `void OnDispose(bool calledExplicitly)` to manage synchronous disposal separate from asynchronous disposal, but should it must be understood that overriding without calling `base.OnDispose(calledExplicitly)` will mean that `OnDisposeAsync(AsyncDisposeMode mode)` will not automatically be called.
-Essentially meaning if you override, you should prepare for one or the other, but not both.

 ### `DisposeHandler` & `AsyncDisposeHandler`